We are open - safety is our top priority!

 Can You Tell Me About the Options Available to Me to Manage My Larger Dental Expenses?

 Many seniors in search of dental benefits in Suwanee are also concerned about the affordability of their dental health care.
-A number of dentists provide payment plans and other types of financing options to their patients.
+A number of dentists provide payment options and other types of financing options to their patients.
 CareCredit is an exceptionally popular financing option.
 It is accepted by over 200,000 health and wellness providers across the United States.
-Most credit companies providing financing for medical expenses provide patients with short-term financing of 24 months with no interest and long-term financing of 60 months.
+Most credit companies providing financing for medical expenses provide patients with short-term financing of 24 to 60 months.
 Financing through medical credit companies comes with a number of downsides.
 These include:

 - A requirement that the patient goes through an application and approval process, meaning that not everybody will qualify for the financing option.